kesslerjohn/kesslerjohn.github.io/_posts/2024-05-22-soma-cubes.md

 ------

 I used this as a guide to make my copy of the puzzle.
-I also needed some wooden blocks, and my local antiques s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tore came through!
+I also needed some wooden blocks, and my local antiques store came through!
 I found a nice bag of wooden blocks with (mostly) uniform size and design for just \\$6, tax included.

 ------